-(a) The Company has not undertaken and is not engaged in any negotiations in response to the Offer which relate to: (i) a tender offer or other acquisition of the Company's securities by the Company, any of its subsidiaries or any other person; (ii) an extraordinary transaction, such as a merger, reorganization or liquidation involving the Company or any of its subsidiaries; (iii) a purchase, sale or transfer of a material amount of assets of the Company or any of its subsidiaries; or indebtedness or capitalization of the Company.

-(b) There is no transaction, board resolution, agreement in principle, or signed contract in response to the Offer which relates to or would result in one or more matters referred to in Item 7(a) immediately above.
+- (a) The Company has not undertaken and is not engaged in any negotiations in response to the Offer which relate to: (i) a tender offer or other acquisition of the Company's securities by the Company, any of its subsidiaries or any other person; (ii) an extraordinary transaction, such as a merger, reorganization or liquidation involving the Company or any of its subsidiaries; (iii) a purchase, sale or transfer of a material amount of assets of the Company or any of its subsidiaries; or (iv) any material change in the present dividend rate or policy, or indebtedness or capitalization of the Company. - (b) There is no transaction, board resolution, agreement in principle, or signed contract in response to the Offer which relates to or would result in one or more matters referred to in Item 7(a) immediately above.